FAQ for Newsrooms

 No, they’re not.
 We’re aware that advocacy journalism organizations can do great work.
 But our goal is to promote straight up, nitty-gritty local reporting.

 No, you don’t have to organize anything.
-The service project is the responsibility of corps members, who will spent up to 3 hours a week of their own time on it.
+The service project is the responsibility of corps member, who will spend roughly 2 hours a week of their own time on it.
 We do ask that you allow some flexibility in their work schedule to accommodate the project.

 No, but we do want the RFA corps members to have impact.
 So preference will be given to organizations that show they have reach and impact.
 An exception might be if the organization is small but has high penetration in its community.